AdobeDocs/cc-everywhere/src/pages/guides/full_editor/customization/index.md

 Developers can pass the `createDesign()` method a `templateType`, for the user to start creating with.
 Browse "[All templates](https://express.adobe.com/sp/search?homeBackType=home)" on Adobe Express to get an ideal of each category.

-| Template Type | CCX Template Category
+| Template Type | Adobe Express Template Category
 | :-- | :--
 | 'Flyers' | Flyers
 | 'Instagram_Post' | Instagram posts